 - Paving is weather sensitive so schedules may change.

-The City maintains all public boulevards and, like most municipalities, relies on property owners to maintain the boulevard along their property.
+The City Parks team maintains public boulevards and, like most municipalities, relies on property owners to maintain the boulevard along their property.
+Read more on the Boulevards page.

-If you would like to make changes to the City boulevard adjacent to your property, please get in touch with us.
+If you would like to make changes to the City boulevard adjacent to your property, please get in touch with the Engineering Department.
 This may include adding plantings, removing a tree or enclosing a ditch.

 Crack Sealing Program